The following is a list of 2019 celebrations held in conjunction with Heritage Week (February 18-24):

-Heritage Recognition will be given through the presentation of Designation Plaques and Built Heritage Awards at City Council on February 26, 2018.
+Heritage Recognition will be given through the presentation of Designation Plaques and Built Heritage Awards at City Council on a date to be determined.

-Museum Windsor is celebrating Heritage Day with free admission to both the Chimczuk Museum and François Baby House on Saturday, February 16, 2019.
+Museum Windsor is celebrating the launch of Heritage Week with free admission to both the Chimczuk Museum and the François Baby House on Saturday, February 16, 2019.
 This is the perfect opportunity for visitors to explore two new exhibits opening at the Chimczuk Museum: Questers Collect and Egypt: Gift of the Nile.

-Celebrate the past this Heritage Day with a visit to Chimczuk Museum and François Baby House!
+Celebrate our heritage with a visit to Chimczuk Museum and François Baby House.

 Visit www.museumwindsor.ca for more information and a full schedule of events.